NachiyammaiAlagappanal/Game/readme.md

 	* The object size to be randomly taken inbetween 5 to 10.
 	* Randomly sized objects are populated with a time gap of 1s.
 	* There should be 10 random sized object.
+	* Circle and Triangle should not be visible under a same size of square.

+* Movement of objects
+		* Based on the direction given the object have to move with the given distance